Icey7122/AM32_AI8051U/README.md

 P30 and P31 are used to download bootloader  via STC-LINK1, UART or internal USB.<br>

-For detailed information, please refer to the [schematic diagram](docs/sch.pdf), **NOTE: The current firmware does not support current sampling and adc sampling.**
+For detailed information, please refer to the [schematic diagram](docs/sch.pdf), **NOTE: The current firmware does not support current sampling and voltage sampling.**

 ## Config

 ### Flashing BootLoader
-1. For empty chips, BootLoader needs to be flashed via STC-LINK1, USB or internal USB, Connect according to the diagram below.
+1. For empty chips, BootLoader needs to be flashed via STC-LINK1, UART or internal USB, Connect according to the diagram below.

    <img src="docs/image/connect.jpeg" alt="connect" style="zoom:55%;" />